 TUBING AT HERMIT’S HOLLOW

-For kiddos that don’t know how to ski or for the young at heart that still think tubing is THE BEST, you’ll want to book a 90 minute time slot for tubing at Schweitzer.
+For kiddos that don’t know how to ski or for the young at heart that still thinks tubing is THE BEST, you’ll want to book a 90-minute time slot for tubing at Schweitzer.
 Dubbed Hermit’s Hollow, they have two lanes that span 100 yards.
 When you’re at the bottom, they’ll hook you onto the tube lift where you can enjoy the leisurely ride back to the top.

 All riders must be a minimum of 42 inches tall, and two people can’t ride on one tube down the hill.
 For kids that might be too scared to go on their own, they have a limited amount of double tubes that you can use.
 They also do nighttime tubing for those who want to go tubing later in the day.